Weird Branding That Works: Bold and Memorable Tactics

 These three entertainers have unique brands, but one thing stands true for each of them, their weird branding works.
 People of all ages nationwide can tell who they are.
 They are memorable.

 So how can businesses learn from these examples of weird branding that works?
-We’ll dive in to discuss these and other weird branding that works, why customers are drawn to it, and how businesses can use these tactics in their own marketing strategies.
+We’ll dive in to discuss these and other weird branding that works, why customers are drawn to it, and how businesses can use these unconventional marketing tactics in their own marketing strategies.

-Examples of Weird Branding that Works
+What are the Examples of Weird Branding that Works?

 Gallagher